jinpark-pro/swift_data_collections/README.md

   - Notice that you needed to calculate the index path so that you could add a row at the correct position.
 Why would you use `count` for the row of the index path?
 Imagine your array contains 0 items.
 When you add a cell, you'd insert it in the first row — row 0.
 If your array contains 1 item, you'd insert it below the existing one, so in row 1.
 Using the array's count value guarantees that you add a cell at the bottom of the table view.
   - Build and run your app.
 When you click the Save button, creating a new entry in your collection, a new cell will be displayed.

+#### Part Seven - Editing Details

+- When your user selects a cell to view more about a particular item, they might also want to edit the information.
+The static table view you've created already provides an interface for editing, so this feature is on its way to completion.
+- **Present Details**
+  - Open the Main storyboard and Control-drag from the cell in the to-do list view controller to the static table view controller's navigation controller.
+Choose the `Present Modally` segue.
+Next, find the segue between the navigation controller and `ToDoDetailTableViewController`.
+Create an `@IBSegueAction` by Control-dragging from the segue into `ToDoTableViewController`'s implementation, giving it the argument "Sender" and naming it `editToDo(_:sender:)`.
+  - When you tap a ToDo in the list, your segue action will be called, and you're responsible for creating the `ToDoDetailTableViewController` that will be presented.
+You need to pass the model object from the list to the detail view controller.
+Using the sender parameter, which will be the tapped cell when the user selects one, you can determine the index path and therefore the ToDo that was selected.
+  - This segue action will also be called when the Add button is tapped.
+Before you added the segue action, the system created the `ToDoDetailTableViewController` for you, but now you'll want to return an empty `ToDoDetailTableViewController` in this case.

+    - ```swift
+        @IBSegueAction func editToDo(_ coder: NSCoder, sender: Any?) -> ToDoDetailTableViewController? {
+            let detailController = ToDoDetailTableViewController(coder: coder)

+            guard let cell = sender as?
+UITableViewCell,​ let indexPath = tableView.indexPath(for: cell) else {
+                // if sender is the add button, return an empty controller return detailController
+            }

+            tableView.deselectRow(at: indexPath, animated: true)

+            detailController?.toDo = toDos[indexPath.row]

+            return detailController
+        }
+      ```

+  - The view controller has the data, but if you build and run your app, you'll see that the data isn't displayed in the `ToDoDetailTableViewController`.
+You'll need to make some edits before the views are updated to reflect the provided data.
+- **Update the Static Table View Controller**
+  - You originally created the static table view controller to add new items, but you can modify it to allow editing as well.
+When the view controller is initially loaded, your app will need to determine whether the screen is being used to create a new item or to edit an existing one.
+How will it know?
+  - When the user taps the + button, the static table view controller is displayed, and the optional model property is still `nil`.
+However, if the user taps a cell, the property contains a model, because it was passed from one controller to another in `editToDo(_:)`.
+  - So what's your next move?
+You'll need to update `viewDidLoad()` to handle the presence (or lack) of data.
+If the view controller is passed an item, update all the controls to match the model values.
+If the view controller doesn't have any data, then `viewDidLoad()` will configure the interface for easy model creation, including updates to the text field text, date picker date, navigation bar title, and notes text.
+Here's how that works:

+    - ```swift
+        override func viewDidLoad() {
+            super.viewDidLoad()
+            let currentDueDate: Date
+            if let toDo = toDo {
+              navigationItem.title = "To-Do"
+              titleTextField.text = toDo.title
+              isCompleteButton.isSelected = toDo.isComplete
+              currentDueDate = toDo.dueDate
+              notesTextView.text = toDo.notes
+            } else {
+              currentDueDate = Date().addingTimeInterval(24*60*60)
+            }

+            dueDateDatePicker.date = currentDueDate
+            updateDueDateLabel(date: currentDueDate)
+            updateSaveButtonState()
+        }
+      ```

+  - When the user taps the save button, the `prepare(for:sender:)` method is called.
+Currently this method creates a new ToDo from the current state of the controls.
+But when an existing ToDo is being edited, the existing ToDo should be updated.
+Replace the unconditional creation of the ToDo: `toDo = ToDo(title: title, isComplete: isComplete, dueDate: dueDate, notes: notes)`
+  - with code that updates the existing toDo if it is not `nil`:

+    - ```swift
+        if toDo != nil {
+            toDo?.title = title
+            toDo?.isComplete = isComplete
+            toDo?.dueDate = dueDate
+            toDo?.notes = notes
+        } else {
+            toDo = ToDo(title: title, isComplete: isComplete, dueDate: dueDate, notes: notes) }
+      ```

+  - Build and run your app and tap a cell in your list.
+The static table view should display a new title, and all the controls should match the data the cell represented.
+- **Update the Unwind Segue Logic**
+  - Currently, two things happen when the unwind segue is triggered from the Save button: A new item is added to the end of the array, and a new cell is added to the table view.
+But when an existing model is edited, the old model data in the array should be replaced, and the corresponding cell should be reloaded to display the latest information.
+Since the unwind segue expects model data to be present — regardless of adding or editing — how will the app know whether to add a new item or update an existing one?
+  - Take a look at the table view to see whether a cell is still selected when the unwind segue takes place.
+A selected cell means the unwind segue is happening after editing.
+If no cell is selected, the + button (not a cell) was tapped, which indicates a new entry to the collection.
+  - After you safely unwrap the model data, you can use if-let syntax to unwrap the ToDo's index in your array.
+If the ToDo is in the array, you will receive its index and use it to update the corresponding model and cell.
+Otherwise, append the model to the end of the collection and add a new cell, as you did earlier.
+Here's the code for that logic:

+    - ```swift
+        @IBAction func unwindToToDoList(segue: UIStoryboardSegue) {
+            guard segue.identifier == "saveUnwind" else { return }
+            let sourceViewController = segue.source as!
+ToDoDetailTableViewController

+            if let toDo = sourceViewController.toDo {
+                if let indexOfExistingToDo = toDos.firstIndex(of: toDo) {
+                    toDos[indexOfExistingToDo] = toDo
+                    tableView.reloadRows(at: [IndexPath(row: indexOfExistingToDo, section: 0)], with: .automatic)
+                } else {
+                    let newIndexPath = IndexPath(row: toDos.count, section: 0)
+                    toDos.append(toDo)
+                    tableView.insertRows(at: [newIndexPath], with: .automatic)
+                }
+            }
+        }
+      ```

+  - Build and run your app.
+You can use the sample data to try editing items on the list or create your own items.
+When you use the Save button to unwind to the list, the table should always display the most up-to-date model data.